- Licensing and Education

 The Reciprocity Application contains a statement which you are signing under oath indicating that you have read and will comply with all provisions of the Oklahoma Real Estate Appraisers Act.
 You should download this document, as well as the administrative rules, and read them before signing the application.

-Reciprocal licensure requires that the appraiser complete the appropriate application (to include the consent to service of process), attach an original licensure history from the state of residence and a check in the amount of $340.00.
+Reciprocal licensure requires that the appraiser complete the appropriate application (to include the consent to service of process) with a check in the amount of $340.00.

 See Below for Temporary Practice Permits